lrgc01/ansible-AWS_dolibarr_drupal/README.md

 	ansible-playbook --extra-vars "basedir=${BASEDIR} confdir=${CONFDIR} sshconf=${SSHCONF}" _PLAYBOOK_.yml

-As explained above, some other extra-vars may be used, but all have their own default values already defined in common/defaults/main.yml of in PLAYBOOK/vars/main.yml below the roles subdir.
+As explained above, some other extra-vars may be used, but all have their own default values already defined in roles/\*/defaults/main.yml.

-Note that group_vars/_SERVER_GROUP_.yml is the main variable file.

 It is possible to run just the git parts: